 The core components of the program include:

-- A team approach involving a five member leadership team, including the executive director/CEO, at least one board officer and three current or emerging board leaders.
+- A team approach involving a five member Leadership Team, including the executive director/CEO, at least one board officer and three current or emerging board leaders.

 - A Coach with extensive community development experience to work with the same Leadership Team throughout the process.

 - The full board is engaged through a board retreat, Coach site visits and Leadership Team reports and activity.

 - A performance challenge framework that creates a customized experience for each team which focuses on real issues in real time (i.e., merger, succession plan, expansion of service area).
 The goal is to focus on important existing work rather than to create new work.

 - Three weekend in-person trainings with skilled trainers, experts and peers.